pagkly/Zed/Investopedia3/Why Value-Added Matters.md

 ## Understanding Value-Added

 Value-added is the difference between the price of a product or service and the cost of producing it.
-The price is determined by what customers are willing to pay based on their [perceived value](https://www.investopedia.com/terms/p/perceived-value.asp).
+The price is determined by what customers are willing to pay based on their [[perceived value]](https://www.investopedia.com/terms/p/perceived-value.asp).
 Value is added or created in different ways.

 These may include, for instance, extra or special features added by a company or producer to increase the value of a product or service.
 The addition of value can thus increase either the product's price that consumers are willing to pay.
 For example, offering a year of free tech support on a new computer would be a value-added feature.
 Individuals can also add value to services they perform, such as bringing advanced skills into the workforce.

 Consumers now have access to a whole range of products and services when they want them.
-As a result, companies constantly struggle to find [competitive advantages](https://www.investopedia.com/terms/c/competitive_advantage.asp) over each other.
+As a result, companies constantly struggle to find [[competitive advantages]](https://www.investopedia.com/terms/c/competitive_advantage.asp) over each other.
 Discovering what customers truly value is crucial for what the company produces, packages, markets, and how it delivers its products.

-Bose Corporation, as an example, has successfully shifted its focus from producing speakers to delivering a "sound experience," or when a BMW car rolls off the [assembly line](https://www.investopedia.com/assembly-line-definition-4684004), it sells for a much higher premium over the cost of production because of its reputation for stellar performance, German engineering, and quality parts.
+Bose Corporation, as an example, has successfully shifted its focus from producing speakers to delivering a "sound experience," or when a BMW car rolls off the [[assembly line]](https://www.investopedia.com/assembly-line-definition-4684004), it sells for a much higher premium over the cost of production because of its reputation for stellar performance, German engineering, and quality parts.
 Here, the additional advantage has been created through each brand's symbolic value and years of refinement.

 ## Value-Added in the Economy

 The contribution of private industry or government sector to overall gross domestic product ([GDP](https://www.investopedia.com/terms/g/gdp.asp)) is the value-added of an industry, also referred to as GDP-by-industry.
 If all stages of production occurred within a country's borders, the total value added at all stages is what is counted in GDP.
-The total value added is the [market price](https://www.investopedia.com/terms/m/market-price.asp) of the final product or service and only counts production within a specified time period.
-This is the basis on which [value-added tax](https://www.investopedia.com/terms/v/valueaddedtax.asp) (VAT) is computed, a system of taxation that's prevalent in Europe.
+The total value added is the [[market price]](https://www.investopedia.com/terms/m/market-price.asp) of the final product or service and only counts production within a specified time period.
+This is the basis on which [[value-added tax]](https://www.investopedia.com/terms/v/valueaddedtax.asp) (VAT) is computed, a system of taxation that's prevalent in Europe.

 Economists can in this way determine how much value an industry contributes to a nation's GDP.
 Value-added in an industry refers to the difference between the total revenue of an industry and the total cost of inputs—the sum of labor, materials, and services—purchased from other businesses within a reporting period.

-The total revenue or output of the industry consists of sales and other [operating income](https://www.investopedia.com/terms/o/operatingincome.asp), commodity taxes, and inventory change.
+The total revenue or output of the industry consists of sales and other [[operating income]](https://www.investopedia.com/terms/o/operatingincome.asp), commodity taxes, and inventory change.
 Inputs that could be purchased from other firms to produce a final product include raw materials, semi-finished goods, energy, and services.

-Economic value-added—also referred to as economic profit or [EVA](https://www.investopedia.com/terms/e/eva.asp)—is the value a business generates from its invested capital.
+Economic value-added—also referred to as economic profit or [[EVA]](https://www.investopedia.com/terms/e/eva.asp)—is the value a business generates from its invested capital.

 ## Value-Added in Marketing